Money Practices: Four tips for young professionals with student loan debt

 Young professionals looking to build careers in cities from Seattle to San Diego face a conundrum: how to buy a home or commercial property while student loans beg to be paid down?
 Capable of earning six figures early on, many professionals including doctors, dentists and attorneys often face considerable student debt.

 While a first-year practitioner may not be in a rush to buy a home, the idea of home ownership often gains sway.
 Competitive housing markets make it a challenge.
-The median 2018 home value in San Diego, for example, is $623,700, having increased 8.1 percent over the previous year.
-And it’s expected to rise – a trend impacting potential homebuyers in cities like Boise, Los Angeles, Portland, Sacramento and Seattle.
+In October 2021, the median price of a home in San Diego was $800,000, up 18.5 percent from the previous year.
+It’s part of the nationwide trend impacting potential homebuyers in cities like Boise, Los Angeles, Portland, Sacramento and Seattle as well as smaller markets.

 Just as owning a home is part of the American dream, owning a practice or partnership is also a powerful ideal.
 For professionals who set up a business or buy an existing practice, the decision to lease or purchase commercial property adds to the puzzle.